Load-in & load-out

 A key development in pursuit of this target is the Formosa 1 wind farm – the country’s first commercial offshore wind project.
 To facilitate phase two of its construction, a partner was required with experience in managing complex heavy-lifting projects across multiple sectors and continents.
 The joint venture between Mammoet and Giant Heavy Machinery Services was awarded by offshore contractor Jan De Nul Group to meet this challenge.

-Mammoet-Giant’s scope was the onshore handling, transportation and storage of wind turbine foundations – consisting of 20 monopiles and also transition pieces.
+Mammoet-Giant’s scope was the onshore handling, transportation, and storage of wind turbine foundations – consisting of 20 monopiles and also transition pieces.
 This work began at the monopiles’ fabrication facility in Rostock, Germany, and ended at the Port of Taichung, Taiwan.
-From there, Jan De Nul Group took over and installed the foundations at sea.
+From there, the Jan De Nul Group took over and installed the foundations at sea.

 In Germany, Mammoet used a tandem-twin strand jack gantry system to lift the monopiles from the fabricator’s trailers.
 SPMTs with pre-installed ocean transport cradles were then moved into position underneath the monopiles before load-out onto two flat deck carriers for ocean transportation.